micrology/prsm/doc/help.md

 To select a factor or a link, click on it.
 To select more than one, click on one factor or link and then *hold down* the pointer over the other.
 Or you can hold down the control (CTRL) key and click  to add to the selection.
 At the bottom of the window is the status bar, which will show which factors and links have been selected.
 Clicking anywhere on the background will deselect the factors and links.

 Also at the bottom of the window on the right is a slider that will adjust the magnification: slide to the right to make the factors and links larger and to the left to make them smaller (or click on the + and - signs).
 To return the network to a size that will fit neatly in the window, double click anywhere on the network background.
+On a tablet or phone, you can zoom by using the 'pinch' gesture.

 Holding down the Shift key and then moving the mouse pointer will show a 'magnifying glass' with an enlarged view of the part of the map under the pointer.
 You need to be using a keyboard for this.

-Each node can be moved across the network pane by selecting it and dragging.
+Each factor can be moved across the network pane by selecting it and dragging.
 The whole network can be moved by dragging the background.

 ### Notes

 If you select just one factor or one link, a small panel appears.
-This shows the factor or link label (if it has one), the time and date  when the factor or link was created, and when it was last modifed if it has been changed since it was created, some network statistics about the factor, and an area where you can type a note to show further information about the factor or link.
-For factors, there is also n aopen or closed padlock symbol.
+This shows the factor or link label (if it has one), the time and date  when the factor or link was created, when it was last modifed if it has been changed since it was created, some network statistics about the factor, and an area where you can type a note to show further information about the factor or link.
+For factors, there is also an open or closed padlock symbol.
 If this is shown closed, the factor will be locked into place on the network pane and cannot be dragged elsewhere.

 If a factor or link has a note, a small 'scroll' icon is shown next to it.

 <img src="/doc/images/FactorWithNote.png" width="400">

+A basic editor is provided for writing the Notes.
+You can format the text with **bold**, *italic* or <u>underline</u>, create bulletted or numbered lists, and add URLs to the text.

 ### Sharing